Xyfangzzz/Pygame_Test/README.md

 # Python_Test
-Testing platform for pygame, Tkinter and github.
+Testing platform for pygame, Tkinter, Django and Github.

 Hello my name is Xyfang